kajahc/Halloween-tic-tac-toe/README.md

 ## What I learned:
 - How to make a complex if... else statement
-- How to the && operators
+- How to use the AND operators '&&'
 - How to install fonts
-- There are almost infinite ways to accomplish the same task (everyone's code is different, no two codes are the same)
+- There are almost infinite ways to accomplish the same task (everyone's code is different, no two coded programs are the same)
 - querySelector
-- How think out format and styling
+- How to think out format and styling

 The most difficult part was working through the game logic.